tania-andersen/python-scraper/README.md

 # Python Scraper
 A simple usecase based scraping script in Python with Playwright.
 Alpha version.
 License: The Unlicense.

 ChatGPT wrote this documentation.
-It was fact-checked by a human.
+It was fact-checked and edited by a human.

 ## scrape Function